Flexible nano coatings

 - Formation of vertical chemical gradient films through variation of plasma conditions during deposition reducing aging effects, improving adhesion, enabling well-controlled drug delivery and affecting protein adsorption.

 - Etching processes on polymers exposing embedded structures to the surface or widening pores.

 - Development and modification of plasma reactors supporting the optimization of plasma processes, also regarding scalability.
 By using pilot-plant reactors the conditions for the transfer of plasma processes into industry are examined.

-- Simulation of gas flow within plasma reactors and gas transport to substrate surfaces supporting process optimization and up-scaling.
+- Simulation of gas flow within plasma reactors and transport of film-forming species to substrate surfaces supporting process optimization and up-scaling.